tcareyintx/skybellgen/README.md

 ### Entities

-The SkybellGen integration provides the following entities.
+The SkyBellGen integration provides the following entities.

 #### Binary Sensors